 In 1992 the Office held the first annual Southwest Business Forum, co-sponsored by Wells Fargo Bank, and with the cooperation of the University of Colorado Leed's School of Business, Business Research Division.
 The Forum provides the local community an overview of the local, state, and national international economies.

-With retirement of Dr. Lynch, the Directorship was taken up by Dr. Deborah Walker, Economics, who continued the mission of Office.
-In 2005 she was joined by Dr. Luke Miller, Finance, and Dr. Robert Sonora, Economics, who became co-Directors.
+With retirement of Dr. Lynch, the Directorship was taken up by Dr. Deborah Walker, an Associate Professor of Economics, who continued the mission of Office.
+In 2005 she was joined by Dr. Luke Miller, Assistant Professor of Finance, and Dr. Robert Sonora, Assistant Professor of Economics, who became co-Directors.
 To more seamlessly dovetail the data collected by the Office with economic data used the Office began to incorporate more macroeconomic level data collection while continuing to disseminate information about the local area.
 The Econometer was "retired" and, in partnership with the Durango Herald, the Four Corners Economic Quarterly was introduced to reflect the mission of providing information to the local area which includes, primarily, southwest Colorado and northwest New Mexico.

 In 2009, in cooperation with the Region 9 Economic Development District, the Office began to construct a Southwest Price Index (SWPI) to track changes to the overal local price level and calculate a local rate of inflation.

-Today, under the sole direction of Dr. Sonora, the Office, now renamed the Office of Business and Economic Research (OBER), continues the original mission of both the OBER and Fort Lewis College.
+Today, under the sole direction of Dr. Sonora, Professor of Economics the Office, now renamed the Office of Business and Economic Research (OBER), continues the original mission of both the OBER and Fort Lewis College.

 Dr. Robert Sonora